How Education Platforms Can Achieve 3x Revenue Growth with Embedded Payments

-For platforms in the education and childcare software sector — like Student Information Systems, Learning Management Systems and Childcare Management Systems — it’s a lightbulb moment when you realize embedded payments are a way to capitalize on volume you could already be processing while staying ahead in your industry.
+For platforms in the education and childcare software sector — like Student Information Systems, Learning Management Systems and Childcare Management Systems — realizing embedded payments are a way to capitalize on volume you could already be processing while staying ahead in your industry is often a lightbulb moment.

-Whether you provide in-platform payments today or not, embedded payments are a logical and transformative addition to your tech stack.
+Whether you provide in-platform payments today or not, embedded payments are a logical, transformative addition to your tech stack.
 The first step to taking control of your revenue potential is understanding how you can monetize your payment processing volume.

 A powerful solution to enrich your platform